 Sleeping up to 7 people each, the timber-clad Tree Lodges are set on the edge of a dense pinewood, a 10-minute walk from the farmhouse.
 Each has a veranda, shabby-chic furnishings, a fully-equipped kitchen with gas hobs and a gas-powered mini-fridge, and a slate-tiled ensuite bathroom with a shower.
 The beds are arranged in 3 tiers, accessed by a ladder: a double on the upper level, set under a sloping roof with a sky-light, 3 single mattresses on the middle level (ideal for kids), and another ‘secret’ double underneath with a curtain for privacy.
 The main living area has a table, benches, seating and a sink.
 There’s no electricity, but candles are provided.
 The wood-burner doubles as a stove, as well as providing hot water for the shower.
 It’s all very cosy and, thanks to the surrounding trees, very private.
 Guests can also use the meadow tipi with its own firepit, and the sauna located close by.

 Set in a field a little nearer to the farmhouse, the Mongolian-inspired Meadow Yurts (open April-October) sleep up to 5.
 They're timber-framed and canvas-clad, erected on wooden platforms with small verandas.
 Inside they’re open-plan, with a chunky wooden double bed and 2 singles that pull out from underneath it (plus the option of an additional bed if needed).
 There are colourful rugs, a giant bean bag and a wood-burner providing heating and basic cooking facilities in a camping kitchen with power, gas hobs, communal seating and barbecue facilities.
 There’s also a sink with cold running water, but no bathroom; instead, yurt residents use shared shower facilities (spotlessly clean, with underfloor heating) in a building across the field.

 Within the farmhouse itself is the Loft, The Loft is a large, airy room with plenty of space, featuring a double/twin bed and sofa bed (for two), with a smaller interconnecting double/twin room - sleeping a maximum of six guests across the two rooms.
-There's a tea- and coffee-making corner with a sink and kettle; shared shower facilities are downstairs.
-It’s ideal for hikers seeking a 1-night stopover (you can book individual beds), and can also be hired for kids’ sleepover parties or groups.
+There's a tea- and coffee-making corner with a sink and kettle, and a bathroom.
+It’s ideal for hiking parties seeking a 1-night stopover, and can also be hired for kids’ sleepover parties or groups.